Murder of Lee Kok Cheong: Verdict

 On 11 October 2006, about 13 years after Lee Kok Cheong was murdered, Justice Tay Yong Kwang delivered his verdict in Lee Chez Kee's case.

-In his verdict, Justice Tay rejected Lee's contention that he was a mere participant of the robbery.
-He referred to a portion of Lee's evidence, in which he admitted to arguing with Too before the crime about his fear of being recognized, which contradicted his testimony.
-Justice Tay referred that Lee had played an active part in the robbery, and the strangulation was committed in furtherance of the common intention by Lee, Too and Ng to commit robbery, such that the outcome of the robbery ended with the death of 54-year-old Lee Kok Cheong.
-He also stated that Lee even used the stolen money and card to withdraw cash to purchase items for himself and his accomplices, and he also at one point, continued to travel in and out of Singapore until the arrest of Too in 1997, which could only be interpreted as Lee knowing that the victim had died and consequently, there was no need for the trio to fear that the professor could identify the three of them and report them to the police.
+In his verdict, Justice Tay rejected Chez Kee's contention that he was a mere participant of the robbery.
+He referred to a portion of Chez Kee's evidence, in which he admitted to arguing with Too before the crime about his fear of being recognized, which contradicted his testimony.
+Justice Tay referred that Chez Kee had played an active part in the robbery, and the strangulation was committed in furtherance of the common intention by Chez Kee, Too and Ng to commit robbery, such that the outcome of the robbery ended with the death of 54-year-old Lee Kok Cheong.
+He also stated that Chez Kee even used the stolen money and card to withdraw cash to purchase items for himself and his accomplices, and he also at one point, continued to travel in and out of Singapore until the arrest of Too in 1997, which could only be interpreted as Chez Kee knowing that the victim had died and consequently, there was no need for the trio to fear that the professor could identify the three of them and report them to the police.

 Justice Tay accepted that it was the defendant who directed killed Lee Kok Cheong by strangulation, and he ruled that Too's confession should be admissible as evidence, although he acknowledged the dangers of relying on the confession of Too due to his death.
-Alternatively, even if Lee was not the main perpetrator and Too was actually the one strangling the professor to death, it did not detract from the fact that Lee and Too both acted in concert of their common intention to rob and subsequently, to silence Lee Kok Cheong by soliciting his death to prevent themselves from being identified and arrested for robbery.
+Alternatively, even if Chez Kee was not the main perpetrator and Too was actually the one strangling the professor to death, it did not detract from the fact that Chez Kee and Too both acted in concert of their common intention to rob and subsequently, to silence Lee Kok Cheong by soliciting his death to prevent themselves from being identified and arrested for robbery.

 Therefore, 35-year-old Lee Chez Kee was found guilty of murder and sentenced to death.